AnniePhan02/cse15l-lab-reports/lap-report-2-week-4.md

 Symptom of the bug was found when running the command line and the expected was different from actual.
 The expected was `some-page.html` and the actual was `[r l(]`.
 Here is the output of running the file at the command line.
 ![Image](CommitFix2Error.png)

-Write 2-3 sentences describing the relationship between the bug, the symptom, and the failure-inducing input.

 Between the bug, symptom, and failure-inducing input, the expected and actual output differed which illustrates a symptom.
 When code-tracing, the bug was that the program did not consider if there are parentheses and brackets in the link title.
 The failure-inducing input showed the symptom of the unexpected input of `[r l(]`, which was that bug.